Synoon/SoundPwn/README.md

 3) Close this Tab now :D thx.

 (PS.
-Code is realy uggly couse this is just an dirty poc for a future app.)
+Code is realy ugly couse this is just an dirty poc for a future app.)